👋 I’m Gloria Treviño; Inclusion & Compassion Activist, Therapeutic Yoga Teacher, Inclusive Exercise Specialist, and Founder & Owner of TheraPLAYoga.

 I live with my son and our doggo in Lansing, Michigan.

-On this blog, I write about nervous system regulation, social-emotional resilience, and community care (local and afar), among other things.
+On TheraPLAYoga blog, I write about yoga, mental health, disabilities, and community (local and afar), among other things.

 My work towards this shows up in different ways.

 I serve on the board for the Michigan Advocacy Program (MAP), which provides low-income and senior people with equitable access to the justice system through direct legal help and works toward systemic solutions.

 As a parent mentor for The Family Center for Children and Youth with Special Health Care Needs (Family Center), I provide resources and emotional support to parent caregivers throughout Michigan.

 Trained in adverse childhood experiences (ACEs), trauma, and certified as a Mental Health First Aider for youth and adults, I educate and facilitate awareness and action to support the wellness of children, youth, and adults in the Lansing community.